When you create a document or presentation, follow the tips below to make it more readable by everyone, including people with disabilities.

 Google Slides HTML view displays your whole presentation in a single, scrollable HTML page, instead of displaying the presentation one slide at a time.
 This is a helpful feature if your audience includes people who use screen readers.

-To access a presentation in HTML view, go to View and select HTML View.
-You can also use the keyboard shortcut Ctrl + Alt + Shift + p (Windows or Chrome OS) or ⌘ + Option + Shift + p (Mac).
+To access a presentation in HTML view, use the keyboard shortcut Ctrl + Alt + Shift + p (Windows or Chrome OS) or ⌘ + Option + Shift + p (Mac).